Bus Stops

 It depends on the person, the type of mobility device they use and the space around the bus stop.
 Many of our stops that do not meet the technical ADA specifications for accessibility may still be useable for people with mobility devices.
 Please give us a call if you have any questions.
 360.676.7433.

-There are a few things we look at when prioratizing bus stops for improvement, including:
+There are a few things we consider when prioritizing bus stops for improvement, including:

 There are many things to consider when deciding where to place a bus stop.
 Safety is the number one priority.
 We need to insure there is a safe place for the bus to pull over and a safe place for people to wait for the bus.
 You can learn more about site selection in our Bus Stop Design and Guidelines document.